Table of Contents

 Apply a clean, soft washcloth saturated with cold water to the affected region for several minutes.
 Additionally, you can utilize an ice pack wrapped in a paper towel.
 This approach reduces transient swelling and discomfort following laser hair removal.

 Apply prescription creams per the instructions

-Following treatment, your our technican may prescribe a cream to alleviate pain and discomfort.
-For pain relief, you may also take acetaminophen (Tylenol) or anti-inflammatory drugs.
+Following treatment, your technician may prescribe a cream to alleviate pain and discomfort.
+You can also take Tylenol (acetaminophen) or anti-inflammatory drugs for pain relief.